smzimelaJHB/jobox-fe-project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Projectario;

+### Time Spent on the Project
+  * This is only the approximate time spent on the project.
+Since I did not finish it at one go, so adding up the the hours is +/- 5 hours.

 **Lesedi** works as a legal intern at **BMF Attorneys**.
 She is responsible for drawing up contracts between BMF Attorneys and their clients.
 Due to an increase in workload, Lesedi needs a faster way to draw up contracts and get them signed by the respective parties.
 She has decided to hire a skilled developer to **build a dynamic web application**